ceph/ceph/doc/man/8/rbd.rst

 :command:`cp` (*src-image-spec* | *src-snap-spec*) *dest-image-spec*
-  Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, order, and image format as src-image.
+  Copies the content of a src-image into the newly created dest-image. dest-image will have the same size, object size, and image format as src-image.

 :command:`mv` *src-image-spec* *dest-image-spec*
   Renames an image.
 Note: rename across pools is not supported.